JvThunder/In-Trap-Board-Game/README.md

         "movement"    : [[northwest,north,northeast],
                          [west,0,east],
                          [southwest,south,southeast]]
-                         (For each value, it will move the piece in that direction according to the value.)
+                         (For each value, it will move the piece in that direction according to the value) }
-}
 </pre>